danchoi/vmail/README.markdown

 When you're reading a message with an html mail part, `,h` saves that part to a local file (`vmail-htmlpart.html`) and opens it in your normal web browser.

-By default, the command vmail uses to open your web browser is `open`.
+By default, the vmail uses the command `open` to launch your web browser.
 In OS X, this opens URLs and HTML files in the default web browser.
 You can change the browser vmail invokes by setting the VMAIL_BROWSER environmental variable before you start vmail, e.g.: